 Of an estimated 115 million emergency room (ER) visits in the U.S. throughout 2009, there are estimates that roughly 108,905 ER visits were associated with methamphetamine abuse.

-At Seacliff Recovery Center we have developed a meth treatment program that is highly effective in meth addiction treatment.
-Because meth stays in a person's body longer than other drugs like cocaine or alcohol, a longer program is generally recommended to treat such an addiction.
+At R&R Recovery at Seacliff we have developed a meth treatment program that is highly effective in meth addiction treatment.
+Because meth stays in a person’s body longer than other drugs like cocaine or alcohol, a longer program is generally recommended to treat such an addiction.
 Our 90 day meth addiction treatment program is far more effective than 30 day regimens.
 After initial detoxification and treatment for any psychiatric symptoms and life-threatening conditions such as extreme high blood pressure and heart rate, the healing can begin.

 Meth Abuse Requires Unique Treatment